blackberry/OpenNebula-Carina/docs/INSTALL.md

 This document describes the process to setup of the Carina Environment Manager for an OpenNebula installation.
-It is assumed you have OpenNebula installed and configured and can startup VMs in it.
+It is assumed you have OpenNebula installed and configured and can startup individual VMs in it and execute contextualization scripts within the VMs [1].
 Carina can be installed on a bare VM containing only the OS or it can be installed from a VM applicance that pre-installs all the dependencies.
 For additional background on requirements and  Carina architecture see the blog entry at http://blog.opennebula.org/?p=3509.